Best Things To Do in Isle of Skye, Scotland by JetSettingFools.com

 Discover the Best of Portree, Isle of Skye, Scotland

-Portree, a tourist hub of hotels, restaurants and shops, is the biggest and busiest town on the island – and visitors will find some of the best things to do on the Isle of Skye in Portree.
+Portree, a hub of hotels, restaurants and shops, is the biggest and busiest town on the island.
+Visitors will also find some of the best things to do on the Isle of Skye in Portree.

 Like many travelers, we based ourselves in Portree for our Skye Island trip and spent ample time checking out the sights in town.